MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 13. Open *net_pres_enc_glue.h* file in project files and set the NET_PRES_SNI_HOST_NAME to "*dp-sps-na.amazon.com*"

-14. As the Provisionee device certificate is a chain certificate and it is created PEM format and hence instead of the wolfSSL_CTX_use_certificate_buffer() call use the wolfSSL_CTX_use_certificate_chain_buffer() in net_press_enc_glue.c.
+14. The Provisionee device certificate is a chain certificate, hence instead of the wolfSSL_CTX_use_certificate_buffer() call use the wolfSSL_CTX_use_certificate_chain_buffer() in net_press_enc_glue.c.
 Also move the wolfSSL_CTX_set_verify() call just after the CTX creation.
 <p align="center"><img width="480" src="Docs/net-pres-changes.png">
 </p>

-15. The Amazon Provisioner does not support SNTP requests and hence the FFS demo disables the certificate verify and SNTP functionalities.
-It needs to add TCPIP_SNTP_IsEnabled() check in the Wireless system net client task as shown in the below screenshot.
+15. The Amazon Provisioner does not support SNTP requests and hence the FFS demo disables the SNTP functionalities and disables the certificate verify feature.
+It requires to add TCPIP_SNTP_IsEnabled() check in the Wireless system net service client task, as shown in the below screenshot.

 <p align="center"><img width="480" src="Docs/sntp-changes.png">
 </p>

-16. The Amazon DSS server needs to have 'Encrypt then MAC' and 'Extended Master' features of TLS conenction and hence manually add HAVE_EXTENDED_MASTER and HAVE_ENCRYPT_THEN_MAC macros in the configuration.h or user.h(avoids code comparision while MHC code regeneration) file
+16. In addition, the Amazon DSS server needs to have 'Encrypt then MAC' and 'Extended Master' features of TLS conenction.
+So, manually add HAVE_EXTENDED_MASTER and HAVE_ENCRYPT_THEN_MAC macros in the configuration.h or user.h(avoids code comparision during MHC code regeneration) file

 17. By default the WolfSSL signature verify option is disabled by NO_SIG_WRAPPER macro.
 FFS demo needs to uncomment NO_SIG_WRAPPER in configuration.h file